This post has been updated on April, 24 2019.

-In this post, we refer to a class of distance-based clustering methods that combine dimension reduction (i.e., reduce the number of variables) with clustering of the observations.
-These methods are implemented in R with our package clustrd (Markos, Iodice D’Enza and van de Velden 2018) (available on CRAN).
+In this three-series post, I’ll refer to a family of clustering methods that combine dimension reduction with clustering of the observations in data sets with continuous, categorical or mixed-type variables.
+These methods are implemented in R with our CRAN package clustrd version >1.3 (Markos, Iodice D’Enza and van de Velden, 2018).
 For data sets with continuous variables, the package provides implementations of Factorial K-means (Vichi and Kiers 2001) and Reduced K-means (De Soete and Carroll 1994); both methods combine Principal Component Analysis (PCA) with K-means clustering.
 For data sets with categorical variables, MCA K-means (Hwang, Dillon and Takane 2006), iFCB (Iodice D’Enza and Palumbo 2013) and Cluster Correspondence Analysis (van de Velden, Iodice D’Enza and Palumbo 2017) are available; these methods combine variants of (Multiple) Correspondence Analysis (MCA) with K-means.
+For data sets with both continuous and categorical variables, it provides mixed Reduced K-means and mixed Factorial K-means (van de Velden, Iodice D’Enza and Markos 2019), which combine PCA for mixed-type data with K-means.

-Note that the combination of dimension reduction methods (e.g., PCA/MCA) with distance-based clustering techniques (e.g., hierarchical clustering, K-means) is not a new strategy and is usually performed in two separate steps: PCA/MCA is applied first to the data at hand and a clustering algorithm is subsequently applied to the factor scores obtained from the first step.
+Note that the combination of dimension reduction methods (e.g., PCA/MCA) with distance-based clustering techniques (e.g., hierarchical clustering, K-means) is a common strategy and is usually performed in two separate steps: PCA/MCA is applied first to the data at hand and a clustering algorithm is subsequently applied to the factor scores obtained from the first step.
 This approach, however, known as tandem analysis, may not be always optimal, as the dimension reduction step optimises a different objective function from the clustering step.
 As a result, dimension reduction may mask the clustering structure.
-The ineffectiveness of tandem analysis has been argued by Arabie and Hubert (1994), Milligan (1996), Dolnicar & Grün (2008) and van de Velden et al. (2017), among others.
+The ineffectiveness of tandem analysis has been argued by Arabie and Hubert (1994), Milligan (1996), Dolnicar and Grün (2008) and van de Velden et al. (2017), among others.
 On the contrary, joint dimension reduction and clustering techniques combine the two criteria (dimension reduction and clustering) into a single objective function, which can be optimized via Alternating Least Squares (ALS).
-For more details see, e.g. van de Velden et al. (2017) and Markos et al. (2018).
+For more details see, e.g. van de Velden et al. (2017), Markos et al. (2018), and van de Velden et al. (2019).

 Let’s try to cluster a set of observations described by continuous variables.
 How about the Iris flower data set?
 If you are now screaming “not this one again!”, please be patient - that’s a convenient choice to demonstrate a clustering method.